 Are You Under Investigation?

 If you suspect that you are being investigated for a theft or embezzlement crime, do not be afraid to speak to a lawyer.
 We can advise you of steps you can take to fix any innocent errors, or we may be able to negotiate an agreement with the damaged party that does not result in criminal charges against you.

 For prompt, effective and skillful legal defense, contact a Harrisburg embezzlement attorney at Shaffer & Engle Law Offices, LLC.
-We have offices in Harrisburg and Millersburg.
+We have office in Harrisburg.

 Learn more about embezzlement charges on our Criminal Law Blog.